cafjs/node-srp-shim/README.md

 Remote Password (SRP) Protocol for TLS Authentication](http://tools.ietf.org/html/rfc5054)

 SRP is an interactive protocol which allows a server to confirm that some client knows a password, and to derive a strong shared session key, without revealing what the password is to an eavesdropper.
-In addition, the server does not hold the actual password: instead it stores a "verifier" created by the client.
+In addition, the server does not hold the actual password in plaintext, i.e., it stores a "verifier" created by the client.
 If the server's private data is revealed (by a server compromise), the verifier cannot be used directly to impersonate the client.

 This module provides both client and server implementations of SRP-6a for node.js.
 They are interoperable with [Mozilla Identity-Attached Services](https://wiki.mozilla.org/Identity/AttachedServices/KeyServerProtocol)